richardsamuels/take-back-control/README.md

-# Anti-Doomscroll
+# Take Back Control

 ![Screenshot](/.github/screenshot.png?raw=true)

 Take back control.
-A browser plugin to prevent doomscrolling.
+A browser plugin to reduce doomscrolling.

 Scroll too far on a blacklisted website, and you'll be prompted with one of a small selection of inspirational messages.
-You can customize those messages to your heart's content, making them as positive or mean spirited as you need.
+You can customize those messages to your heart's content, making them as positive or as mean spirited as you need.

 You can also whitelist parts of a website, for example to permit access to